RH3D/E3NG_docs/pages/about.md

 nav_order: 10
 permalink: /about.html
 ---
+### Welcome to the home of RH3D's designs!

+*If you're into 3D printing, love to tinker, and enjoy building things yourself, you’re in the right place.*

+*What began as a hobby and a personal project quickly evolved into a true passion.
+This site is where you'll find all my major designs, complete with the information you need.
+Feel free to explore the site, check out the YouTube and Instagram, and join our amazing community on Discord!*

+---

 # ENDER 3 NG (E3NG)

 The legacy design that transforms your basic Ender 3 into a Next Generation machine.
 Want to keep it simple and affordable or go fully loaded?
 The choice is yours.

 [![E3NG](../assets/images/E3NG.png)](https://rh3d.xyz/E3NG)
 {: .text-center }